Lab Coach 1

 It was used extensively in the development of the BR/BW high speed pantograph at the Old Dalby test track in the late 1970's, where it was used with HSFV4 on dynamic and static testing.

-Although it initially retained its original BR1 bogies the vehicle was later equipped with APT-E bogies and was capable of being hauled at up to 125 mile/h.
-I only recollect this happening when it was paired with Lab 6 on a series of high speed tests in Scotland when investigating 2-pantograph operation at using an HST set in June 1982.
+Although it initially retained its original BR1 bogies the vehicle was later equipped with a design of bogie derived from APT-E and was capable of being hauled at up to 125 mile/h.
+I only recollect this happening when it was paired with Lab 6 on a series of high speed tests in Scotland when investigating 2-pantograph operation using an HST set in June 1982.
 For this occasion the vehicle was modified for use under 25kV, with pantograph foot insulators and earthing bonds across the wheels and between the body and bogies.

 It was also used together with HSFV4 when undertaking curving tests with HSFV1, fitted with Load Measuring Wheels, which took place initially in Cornwall and later on the Conway Valley line in North Wales in October 1976.